metaplex-foundation/aura/consistency_check/README.md

 # Consistency check tools

-This crate has two binaries to check data consistency in the DB.
+This crate has three binaries to check data consistency in the DB.

 ## Compressed assets